Respecting human rights and establishing internal environments

 We have introduced childcare and caregiver leave systems and a shortened working hour system for employees with childcare and caregiving responsibilities.
 Using these systems, employees can take care of their children and family members without having to resign.

-Prenatal and postnatal maternity leave Special leave of eight weeks before and eight weeks after childbirth is available.
+| Prenatal and postnatal maternity leave | Special maternity leave of eight weeks before and eight weeks after childbirth allows you to prepare for childbirth. |

-Childcare leave In principle, childcare leave is available for one year, and up to two years if the Company deems it necessary.
+| Childcare leave | In principle, childcare leave is available for one year, and up to two years if the Company deems it necessary. |

-Time for childcare For the first year following childbirth, employees may take at least 30 minutes of time twice a day for childcare, in addition to break periods.
+| Time for childcare | For the first year following childbirth, employees may take at least 30 minutes of time twice a day for childcare, in addition to break periods. |

-Flextime system Our Flextime system has no core hours, making it FLexible enough to accommodate employees with childcare and caregiving responsibilities.
+| Flextime system | Our Flextime system has no core hours, making it FLexible enough to accommodate employees with childcare and caregiving responsibilities. |

-Planned leave This system allows employees to apply in April of each year to receive three consecutive days of paid leave once a year in a planned manner.
+| Planned leave | This is a system that allows employees to take three consecutive days of planned paid leave once a year. |

-Consultation on child-rearing This system allows employees to consult with a specialist about their childcare concerns.
+| Consultation on child-rearing | This system allows employees to consult with a specialist about their childcare concerns. |

-Reemployment system This is a system for rehiring former employees who wish to return to the Company, having previously had to resign due to personal circumstances, such as the transfer of a spouse, childcare, or caregiving.
+| Reemployment system | This is a system for rehiring former employees who wish to return to the Company, having previously had to resign due to personal circumstances, such as the transfer of a spouse, childcare, or caregiving. |

-Caregiver leave A leave totaling one year is available to care for a family member who has been certified as requiring caregiving.
+| Caregiver leave | A leave totaling one year is available to care for a family member who has been certified as requiring caregiving. |

 Promotion of remote work